ajmwagar/bliss/README.md

 - [x] `.gitignore` Caching
 - [x] Better cache management
 - [x] Better error handling/messages
-- [ ] More commands for handling common issues and mistakes with `.gitignore`s.
+- [ ] More commands for handling common issues and mistakes with `.gitignore` files.
 - [ ] MOAR SPEED!!!!
 - [ ] The heat-death of the universe...